NICOTROL- nicotine spray, metered

 Pregnancy, Warning

 Tobacco smoke, which has been shown to be harmful to the fetus, contains nicotine, hydrogen cyanide, and carbon monoxide.
 Nicotine has been shown in animal studies to cause fetal harm.
 It is therefore presumed that NICOTROL NS can cause fetal harm when administered to a pregnant woman.
-The effect of nicotine delivery by NICOTROL NS has not been examined in pregnancy (See PRECAUTIONS).
+The effect of nicotine delivery by NICOTROL NS has not been examined in pregnancy (See PRECAUTIONS, Pregnancy).
 Therefore, pregnant smokers should be encouraged to attempt cessation using educational and behavioral interventions before using pharmacological approaches.
 If NICOTROL NS is used during pregnancy, or if the patient becomes pregnant while using it, the patient should be apprised of the potential hazard to the fetus.

 Safety Note Concerning Children